Frequently Asked Questions

 Yes, there will be expanded opportunities for homeownership and business ownership.
 Amplify GR is committed to creating spaces for 50+ new businesses, with hopes to ensure that business ownership is reflective of the communities we serve.

-There also should be opportunities to invest in the real estate or businesses that grow in the neighborhood.
-Amplify GR is committed to creating pathways so that future investment opportunities exist, but also ensuring that residents can participate in and benefit from neighborhood growth.
+There also should be opportunities to invest in real estate or businesses that grow in the neighborhood.
+Amplify GR is committed to creating pathways so that future investment opportunities exist, but also ensuring that neighbors can participate in and benefit from neighborhood growth.

-Yes, Amplify GR is focused on job creation in the three neighborhoods.
+Yes, Amplify GR is focused on job creation in the two neighborhoods.

 We are actively working to attract businesses to the area that are committed to hiring local talent at a fair wage with defined pathways for employee development.
 Our goal is to add 1,000 positions.
-We have already begun to see such opportunities with R&R Mechanical, Advanced Technology Recovery, and several others that are planned to open in 2019.
+There are already opportunities with Gentex, MCPC, SKG Manufacturing and more.
+Even more are planned for the future.
+Read the latest facts and figures in our 2023 Impact Report.

 We are asking partner employers to ensure a minimum 30% of hired employees come from the neighborhood.
-We are also committed to ensure that minimally 30% of construction contracts go to minority, woman, and/or 49507-headquartered businesses.
+We are also committed to ensuring that minimally 30% of construction contracts go to minority, women, and/or 49507-headquartered businesses.
 Additionally, we are putting plans in place to ensure that a minimum 30% of construction work goes to people living in 49507.

-Amplify GR is an independent nonprofit organization that is focused entirely on building and sustaining growth in the Boston Square, Cottage Grove and Madison Square neighborhoods.
-The nonprofit organization has five full-time staff members and its strategic direction is developed in partnership with a board of directors. (see Staff and Board page on the website).
+Amplify GR is an independent nonprofit organization focused entirely on building and sustaining growth in the Boston Square and Madison Square neighborhoods.
+The organization has eight full-time staff members, and its strategic direction is developed in partnership with a board of directors (see the Team page on the website).

-In partnership with a group of dedicated residents and community members, a Resident Advisory Committee was formed to provide greater input into future projects, programs and processes.
-This group was instrumental in forming programs such as Neighborhood Strong and the Amp the Good Mini-Grant program, which many residents have already received.
+In partnership with a group of dedicated neighbors and community members, a Neighborhood Advisory Committee was formed to provide greater input into future projects, programs and processes.
+This group was instrumental in forming programs such as Neighborhood Strong and the Amp the Good Grant program, which many neighbors have already received.

-Through intentional and coordinated investments, we are eager to partner with neighborhood members to continue the momentum in Boston Square, Madison Square and Cottage Grove.
+Through intentional and coordinated investments, we are eager to partner with neighborhood members to continue the momentum in Boston Square and Madison Square.

 The Amplify GR team is always looking for feedback and opportunities to connect with residents and community members.
 We truly want you to participate in this process and share your vision for the community.